glugmpstme/nmos/README.md

 ## Description

 A customised GNU/Linux distribution by mpstmeglug.
-Remixed from ubuntu and tailor made for educational purposes.
+Remixed from Ubuntu and tailor made for educational purposes.

  - **Base:** Ubuntu Desktop 16.04.2 LTS
  - **Desktop environment:** LxQt